ravescovi/msca_32021/allegro/README.md

 4. Register back the detection and create a new version of the test dataset, with the automatic detections as annotations.

+5. Apply that on a picture from your cellphone =)

 ## Questions?

 * What is allegro?